ADVERTISEMENT

 7. Click the OK button to close the hyperlink box.
 Now the cousin’s name in the Index will be linked to that cousin’s Profile.

 Tag all your notes with the appropriate surnames, places and record types.
 Evernote is perfect for doing cluster genealogy—tracing an ancestor’s family, friends and neighbors—because its tags allows you to easily work with notes in any combination.
 A note isn’t restricted to one folder, as it would be in your paper files or on your computer desktop.
-Then search for multiple tags simultaneously by typing any: tag:[name of tag 1] tag:[name of tag 2]” into the search box; for example, any: tag:SMITH tag:JONES tag:CENSUS.
+Then search for multiple tags simultaneously by typing “any: tag:[name of tag 1] tag:[name of tag 2]” into the search box; for example, any: tag:SMITH tag:JONES tag:CENSUS.
 When you click in the empty search box, a list of your most recent searches will appear, giving you a convenient shortcut to past results.
 You can use the any command in the search box to find notes containing words, too.
 For example, any: Sporowski Sporowsky will find all notes containing either the surname Sporowski or Sporowsky.

 One of the best applications of Evernote is as a tool for newspaper research.
 Storing digitized articles on your hard drive requires not only a reliable filing system, but also time spent rereading articles later to find the information you seek.
 Upload articles to notes in Evernote, and you’ll eliminate time-consuming searches for newspaper clippings.
 Evernote applies optical character recognition (OCR) to any image you upload to a notebook, including clipped articles that you collect with the Evernote web clipper.
 OCR makes these periodicals keyword-searchable, and therefore easily retrievable by typing a few relevant terms into the Evernote search box.
 Tag all uploaded articles with Newspapers in addition to the surname.
 Then you can retrieve all your newspaper clippings with one click of the tag.

-5. Plan a research trip with Evernote.
+5. Plan a Research Trip

 The cross-platform mobility of Evernote makes it an ideal tool for planning a genealogy research trip.
 Start by creating a tag for your trip, such as SLC2015.
-Then create notes such as a packing list, website links for places you’ll visit, and resources to check at the library.
+Then create notes such as a packing list, website links for places you’ll visit and resources to check at the library.
 Create a checklist by clicking the checkbox icon at the top of a note; mark off tasks once they’re complete.
 You can even schedule Reminders by clicking the clock button at the top of any note.
 Give each note the tag you’ve created for this trip.

-6. Set up a blogging or story-writing hub.
+6. Set Up a Blogging or Story-Writing Hub

 Blogging about your family history can serve as a genealogical narrative that helps you identify gaps in your research.
 It provides an easy and appealing way to share finds with relatives (particularly on social networking sites where younger generations tend to hang out).
 All that writing can serve as online “cousin bait” for distant relatives.
 Evernote provides the perfect platform for collecting and organizing your ideas.
 Create a Blog tag for writing notes and set reminders as deadlines.
 Compose your stories in the notes and copy them into a free blogging platform, such as Blogger or Tumblr.
 If you’d rather keep your family tales offline, just do everything except for the last part.

-7. Inventory your books.
+7. Inventory Your Books

 Never make the mistake of buying or borrowing the same book twice by creating a Book Inventory in Evernote.
 Here’s how: